 But as long as you’re willing to learn the ropes, the money you’re saving from using an agent could be worth the time you spend on DIY!

 The use of these property portals comes at quite a hefty cost to agents, hence why the cost to use an agent will be significantly higher than if you were to sell up yourself.

 Relying on word of mouth, posts on social media such as Instagram and Facebook Marketplace, maybe even hard copies in your local newspaper and in the window of local businesses will be the avenues you market your own property.

 Off the back of your listings, you’ll likely generate some enquiries.
-Arrange viewings, and be prepared for answers to the questions viewers have.
+Arrange viewings, and be prepared with answers for the questions viewers have.

 Next is negotiation, a common practice when it comes to many sales.
 You’ll have an idea of what you’d like to get for the property, consider offers you’d actually accept.